Identifying JBW$^*$-algebras through their spheres of positive elements: Preservers of points at diametrical distance

-$(b)$ It follows from $(a)$ that $\Theta$ is an order isomorphism preserving orthogonality in both directions.
+$(b)$ Applying the reasoning from $(a)$ to $\Theta^{-1}$, it follows that $\Theta$ is an order isomorphism preserving orthogonality in both directions.
 Therefore $\Theta$ is an ortho-isomorphism.
 Theorem~4.1 in \cite{Ham21} (see also \cite{BunceWright93}) assures that $\Theta$ extends uniquely to a Jordan $^*$-isomorphism from $\CA$ onto $\CB$.